P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Pixel and Point Matching

-\PAR{Feature Description.} The first step of our method is to obtain a $3D$ feature map $F^I \in \mathbb{R}^{H\times W\times C}$ from image $I$ and a $2D$ feature map $F^P \in \mathbb{R}^{Z\times C}$ from point cloud $P$, where $H\times W$ is the spatial resolution of the image, $Z$ is the number of points and $C$ is the dimension of the descriptors.
-Thus, the descriptor associated with the pixel $x_{hw}$ and point $x_z$ can be denoted as $d_{hw}$ and $d_z$, respectively, These descriptors can be readily compared between images and point clouds to establish correspondences using the cosine similarity as a metric.
-During training, the descriptors will be adjusted so that a pixel and point pair in the scene produces similar descriptors, even when the image or point cloud contains strong changes or noise.
-In practice, the descriptors are L2-normalized to unit length for matching.
+\PAR{Feature Description.} The first step of our method is to obtain a 3D feature map $F^I\in\mathbb{R}^{H\times W\times C}$ from image $I$ and a 2D feature map $F^P\in\mathbb{R}^{Z\times C}$ from point cloud $P$, where $H W$ is the spatial resolution of the image, $Z$ is the number of points and $C$ is the dimension of the descriptors.
+Thus, the descriptor $d$ associated with the pixel $X$ and point $Y$ can be denoted as $d_{X}$ and $d_Y$, respectively, After being L2-normalized to unit length, these descriptors can be readily compared between images and point clouds to establish correspondences using the cosine similarity as a metric.
+During training, the descriptors will be optimized so that a pixel and point pair in the scene produces similar descriptors, even when the image or point cloud contains strong changes or noise.
+For clarity, we still use $d$ to represent its normalized form in the following text.